FALLEN-01/Event-Ticketing-System/README.md

-# 🎫 Event Ticket System
+# 🎫 Event Ticketing System

-A complete event registration and ticket management system with web and mobile interfaces.
+A complete event registration and ticket management system with admin dashboard, public registration form, and mobile ticket scanner.

----

 ## 📋 **Table of Contents**